davkk/masters-thesis/typst/main.typ

 == Correlation functions for kaons

 In @fig:data-k-k, the results in the $Delta phi$ projection do not show any significant differences between the uncorrected and corrected distributions.
-However, the $Delta eta$ projection shows a significant difference in the correction effects between 1D and 2D.
+However, the $Delta eta$ projection shows a significant difference in the correction effects between 1D and 2D for $|Delta eta| > 0.7$.

 #figure(
   pdf("../data/LHC22o_pass7_minBias_small/k-k/data_correction.pdf"),